 If you are unsure what plagiarism is, or even if you think you sort-of, kind-of, know, it is strongly recommended that you read the pertinent parts of the University of Manitoba Student Guide: “Scholastic Guidelines: How To Avoid Plagiarism”.
-In addition, the University of Manitoba Learning Assistance Centre has handouts and workshops available on research, writing essays, and on referencing, citing, and paraphrasing.
+In addition, the University of Manitoba Academic Learning Centre has handouts and workshops available on research, writing essays, and on referencing, citing, and paraphrasing.

 Charlie Chaplin, Modern Times